KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-PublicTransit by thariq-shanavas](https://github.com/thariq-shanavas/MMM-PublicTransit)

-1. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-2. Recommendation: Found `npm run` in file `package.json`: Prefer `node --run` over invoking npm run directly.
+1. Recommendation: Found `npm run` in file `package.json`: Prefer `node --run` over invoking npm run directly.
-3. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
+2. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Recommendation: There is no CHANGELOG file.
+4. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-6. Recommendation: There is no CODE_OF_CONDUCT file.
+5. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-7. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+6. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-PublicTransportBerlin by deg0nz](https://github.com/deg0nz/MMM-PublicTransportBerlin)

-1. Recommendation: Found `uses: actions/checkout@v5` in file `automated-tests.yaml`: Upgrade workflows to use actions/checkout@v6.
+1. Recommendation: 1 GitHub Actions job could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.
-2. Information: There are updates for 9 dependencie(s):
+2. Information: There are updates for 3 dependencie(s):
-   - @eslint/css               ^0.14.0  →  ^0.14.1
-   - @eslint/js                ^9.39.0  →  ^9.39.2
-   - @eslint/json              ^0.13.2  →  ^0.14.0
-   - @eslint/markdown           ^7.5.0  →   ^7.5.1
-   - @stylistic/eslint-plugin   ^5.5.0  →   ^5.6.1
+   - @stylistic/eslint-plugin   ^5.7.0  →   ^5.7.1
-   - cspell                     ^9.2.2  →   ^9.4.0
+   - cspell                     ^9.6.0  →   ^9.6.1
-   - eslint                    ^9.39.0  →  ^9.39.2
-   - lint-staged               ^16.2.6  →  ^16.2.7
-   - prettier                   ^3.6.2  →   ^3.7.4
+   - globals                   ^17.0.0  →  ^17.1.0
 3. ESLint issues:
    - package.json: Line 27, Column 5: Invalid contributors: item 0 is invalid; it should be a person object with at least a `name` (rule: package-json/valid-contributors)

 ### [MMM-PublicTransportHafas by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-PublicTransportHafas)

-1. Recommendation: Found `uses: actions/checkout@v5` in file `automated-tests.yaml`: Upgrade workflows to use actions/checkout@v6.
-2. Recommendation: Found `uses: actions/checkout@v5` in file `codeql-analysis.yaml`: Upgrade workflows to use actions/checkout@v6.
-3. Recommendation: Found `uses: actions/checkout@v5` in file `depsreview.yaml`: Upgrade workflows to use actions/checkout@v6.
-4. Information: There are updates for 5 dependencie(s):
+1. Information: There are updates for 5 dependencie(s):
-   - @eslint/js              ^9.39.1  →  ^9.39.2
+   - @stylistic/eslint-plugin     ^5.7.0  →   ^5.7.1
-   - commit-and-tag-version  ^12.6.0  →  ^12.6.1
+   - cspell                       ^9.6.0  →   ^9.6.1
-   - cspell                   ^9.3.2  →   ^9.4.0
+   - eslint-plugin-package-json  ^0.88.1  →  ^0.88.2
-   - eslint                  ^9.39.1  →  ^9.39.2
+   - globals                     ^17.0.0  →  ^17.1.0
-   - prettier                 ^3.7.3  →   ^3.7.4
+   - prettier                     ^3.7.4  →   ^3.8.1

 ### [MMM-PublicTransportVVO by ostfilinchen](https://github.com/ostfilinchen/MMM-PublicTransportVVO)